 One of the advantages of a river trip is the flexibility of the daily itinerary.
 It can vary widely from one trip to the next based on group desires, Mother Nature, and courtesy for other groups on the river.
 This itinerary illustrates our specialty 8-day extended hiking trip in Cataract Canyon.

-Day 2: We head towards Anderson Bottom and see not only the Anderson Family’s cave dwellings and Ancestral Pueblo rock art, but also delve into the (mostly) non-technical slot canyon there.
+Day Two: We head towards Anderson Bottom and see not only the Anderson Family’s cave dwellings and Ancestral Pueblo rock art, but also delve into the (mostly) non-technical slot canyon there.

-Day 5: This day brings an end to the tranquil flat water stretches of Labyrinth and Stillwater Canyons as Cataract Canyon officially begins at the confluence with the mighty Colorado.
+Day Five: This day brings an end to the tranquil flat water stretches of Labyrinth and Stillwater Canyons as Cataract Canyon officially begins at the confluence with the mighty Colorado.
 There the water flow doubles and the gradient quickly increases.
-Before we reach the whitewater, however, a difficult but very worthwhile hike to the rim is in order to explore the Dollhouse, an area considered by many to be one of the crown jewels of Canyonlands.
-A visit to its huge sandstone sentries and sweeping views of Canyon Country is at the top of many visitors list.
+Before we reach the whitewater, however, a difficult but worthwhile hike to the rim is in order to explore the Dollhouse, an area considered to be one of the crown jewels of Canyonlands.

-Day 6: Whitewater!
+Day Six: Whitewater!
 The rapids will increase in frequency and intensity as the day goes on until we reach the infamous Big Drops, where some careful scouting will definitely be in order.

-Day 8: As the canyon walls recede from the river we enter what was until recently the waters of Lake Powell (a great spot to discuss Western water issues).
-Upon arrival at North Wash “boat ramp” and Mile 100 of our trip we will pack up the boats and head back to Green River.
+Day Eight: As the canyon walls recede from the river we enter what was until recently the waters of Lake Powell (a great spot to discuss Western water issues).
+Upon arrival at Dirty Devil boat ramp and Mile 100 of our trip we will pack up the boats and head back to Green River.

 As mentioned earlier, this is a sample itinerary and should not be thought of as the trip you will experience.
 It is intended to give an idea of what the trip will be like.
 It could also be exactly what you do.
 Keep an open mind, be flexible, go with the flow, and enjoy!